cacct

 nodes.
 This will be discussed further in the following sections.
 First, let's examine

-the available configuration sections for cacct
+the available configuration sections for cacct:

 # cacct configuration skeleton